 Story as told by Reading Corps tutor, Winter 2021

 Last semester was very chaotic with switching between in-person and online tutoring sessions.
-Yet even in the midst of this, I was delighted to see how many of my students still grew in their confidence and ability to read!
-One student in particular who I have seen the most growth in is a first-grade girl, Elyse (name changed for privacy) who I started teaching last semester.
+Yet even in the midst of this, so many of my students still grew in their confidence and ability to read!
+One student in particular who has grown exponentially is a first-grade girl, Elyse (name changed for privacy).

 Initially, her confidence with reading and speaking was very low.
 The only time she spoke in the first two weeks of teaching her was when I prompted her to say a letter sound or a word.
 However, even then I had to listen very closely as she often whispered or talked very quietly.
 She also struggled to remember her letter sounds in those early weeks.